 - Drawing can help you develop self-control by encouraging you to think before you act.
 When you draw, you may need to carefully consider your choices and plan your actions in order to achieve the desired result.

 12. Drawing can improve emotional intelligence

-Drawing can be a helpful tool for improving emotional intelligence in several ways.
-Here are a few examples:
+Drawing can be a helpful tool for improving emotional intelligence.
+Check out these examples:

-- Drawing can be a creative outlet for expressing and exploring your emotions.
+- Drawing is a creative outlet for expressing and exploring your emotions.
 When you draw, you have the opportunity to visually represent your feelings in a way that you may be unable to in words.
 This process can help you better understand and manage your emotions.